How Effective is Your Website?

-- How many visitors you get
+- How many visitors you’re getting

-- Which links are people clicking on
+- Which links people are clicking on